NicoleSorokin/LipReading-AI-RL/DesignDocument.md

 ## AFTER WINTER BREAK:

 ### Weeks 11-13:
-- Keep training and testing
-- Train the RL agents more, fine-tune the reward functions and policies
-- Make the frontend and backend
+- Building the frontend and backend and connecting with machine learning scripts
+- Finalized body language model
+- Finalize lip to text model
+- Working on RL

 ### Weeks 13-14:
-- Conduct tests and identify edge cases
-- Optimize where possible
-- Continue testing and optimizing
+- Working on connecting everything together

 ### Week 15:
 - Final touches
+- Maybe try to make it work with a webcam

 ## Process FLow Diagram:
+# will be updated soon!
 ![Process Flow Diagram](/process_flow_dgm.jpg)